dannyc84/QRCodeReaderApp/README.md

 # QRCodeReaderApp
-QRCodeReaderApp is a simple web application to read QR Codes
+QRCodeReaderApp is a simple web application to read QR Codes.
+It is built following the instructions here: https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:a2ca0ebc-ee92-4f4e-b691-5e8719ca8258

 ## Getting Started
 Use these instructions to get the project up and running.